Stephediorah/Outlier-detection-in-election/README.md

 - The highest outlier score suggests an unusual surge in votes, possibly due to targeted campaigning or local issues that resonated with voters.

   The Result includes a csv with longitude and latitude values for each polling unit.
 Then calculated outlier scores, a report on the findings.

+  The detailed code and data used in this analysis can be found here, the repository contains the following:
+•	The complete dataset used for the analysis.
+•	Python scripts for data processing, geospatial analysis, and outlier detection.
+•	Google Collab with detailed code and explanations.